bengisusaahin/KotlinInterviewQuestions/README.md

 When working with operators, we can utilize nullable expressions in the following ways:

 ?.let: Scope Function
-The ?.let function allows us to execute a block of code only if the value is not null.
-It provides a safe way to work with nullable types, ensuring that the code inside the let block is executed only when the expression preceding it is not null.
+The ?.let function allows us to execute a code block only if the value is not null.
+It provides a safe way to work with nullable types, ensuring that the code inside the let block is executed only when the preceding expression is not null.

 Smart Casting:
 ```kotlin
 if (grade == null) { return }
 ```
 In this approach, we can check if a variable (e.g., grade) is null and return early from a function if it is.
-If the check passes, the IDE understands that grade is not null for the subsequent code, allowing us to safely use it without additional null checks.
+If the check passes, the IDE understands that the grade is not null for the subsequent code, allowing us to use it without additional null checks safely.

+## 3- Is writing if, if, if more performant, or else if?
+Using `else if` is more performant because once a condition is met, the other conditions are not checked.
+If you write separate if statements, each condition will be evaluated independently, leading to each one being checked in turn.
+With `else if`, once a true condition is found, the rest of the conditions are skipped, making the process more efficient.